About the course

 You do not need to have a previous master's degree to be considered for this DPhil.

 If you hold non-UK qualifications and wish to check how your qualifications match these requirements, you can contact the National Recognition Information Centre for the United Kingdom (UK NARIC).

-In exceptional circumstances, an applicant could be considered if they have substantial professional experience in a musculoskeletal-related field.
+In exceptional circumstances, an applicant could be considered if they have substantial professional experience in a related field.

 No Graduate Record Examination (GRE) or GMAT scores are sought.